Video: Facial nerve

 So let's move on to talk about the zygomatic branches of the facial nerve, and here in this image, we see our lateral view of the head again with the zygomatic branches of the facial nerve highlighted in green.
 And this nerve can be a single or a paired branch that makes its way to the musculature just below the eye.
 And this branch mostly supplies the inferior part of the orbicularis oculi which helps the eyelids close, the levator labii superioris which elevates and everts the upper lip, the levator labii superioris alaeque nasi muscle which depresses the alas, the zygomaticus minor muscle which retracts the upper lip, the zygomaticus major muscle which elevates the labial commissure, and the nasalis which wrinkles the skin over the dorsum of the nose.

 Moving on to the buccal branch, the buccal branch of the facial nerve can be singular or paired and traverses the face supplying the muscles below the eyes and above the mouth.
 As you might guess, many of these muscles overlap with the zygomatic branches, however, more importantly, it supplies the muscles associated with the upper lip and cheek such as the buccinator muscle which is involved with keeping the cheeks taut, the inferior fibers of the levator labii superioris and the upper part of the orbicularis oris which encircles the lips.
+And like the zygomatic branches, the buccal branches also innervate both the zygomaticus minor and major muscles, as you can see here.

 The next branch we're going to look at is the marginal mandibular branch which we can see here highlighted in green and there are usually two branches which descend in course along the mandible towards the chin and the lower lip, and these branches supply the risorius which as the name suggests helps the lips to smile, the depressor labii inferioris which depresses the mouth, the mentalis which elevates the skin of the chin, the depressor anguli oris which helps with frowning, and the lower fibers of the orbicularis oris which helps shape the mouth when kissing or pouting.